JFonti/Public-CarbonBlackAppControl/README.md

 # Public-CarbonBlackAppControl
-Useful Scripts from Managing Carbon Black AppControl
+Useful Scripts For Managing Carbon Black AppControl

-Contained in this REPO you will find a hodgepodge of scripts for managing Carbon Black App Control v8.0 and greater.
+You will find a hodgepodge of scripts for managing Carbon Black App Control v8.0 and greater.
 These are created ad-hoc as needed.

 To the extent possible, everything contined here is provided under GPL.